-Hongze Gang, Céline Galvagnion, Georg Meisl, Thomas Müller, Manuela Pfammatter, Alexander K. Buell, Aviad Levin, Christopher M. Dobson, Bozhong Mu and Tuomas P. J. Knowles
+Authors: Hongze Gang, Céline Galvagnion, Georg Meisl, Thomas Müller, Manuela Pfammatter, Alexander K. Buell, Aviad Levin, Christopher M. Dobson, Bozhong Mu, and Tuomas P. J. Knowles

-Here, Gang et al use direct measurements of micron scale molecular diffusivity to detect and quantify the interactions of α-synuclein, associated with the aetiology of Parkinson’s disease, with negatively charged lipid vesicles.
-They further demonstrate that this microfluidic approach enables the characterisation of vesicles of different binary mixtures size distribution, which is not readily accessible using conventional light scattering techniques.
+Here, they use direct measurements of micron scale molecular diffusivity to detect and quantify the interactions of α-synuclein, associated with the etiology of Parkinson’s disease, with negatively charged lipid vesicles.
+They further demonstrate that this microfluidic approach enables the characterization of size distributions of different binary mixtures of vesicles, which are not readily accessible using conventional light scattering techniques.

 Finally, the size distributions of the two α-synuclein conformations, free α-synuclein and membrane-bound α-synuclein, were resolved under varying lipid:protein ratios, thus, allowing the determination of the dissociation constant and the binding stoichiometry associated with this protein–lipid system.
 The microfluidic diffusional sizing platform allows these measurements to be performed on a time scale of minutes using microlitre volumes, thus, establishing the basis for an approach for the study of molecular interactions of heterogeneous systems under native conditions.